tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ## Advanced settings
 ### Respect Google Consent Mode
 Set if respect user consents on ```analytics_storage``` or track all events.
+Tracking modes influence the behavior of the tag and the creation of a temporary cookie via JavaScript.

 If the ```respect_consent_mode``` option is enabled, the events are tracked only if a user consents but the tracking accuracy for acquisitions parameters can be adjusted as needed:
-  - Standard: the tag dosn't save any temporary cookie at all.
-The referrer of an event will be the real referrer of the page.
-  - High: the tag save and update a temporary cookie with all referrer changes during the session (the cookie will be not update if the referrer is internal traffic).
+- If ```respect_consent_mode``` is enabled, events are tracked only if the user gives consent, and ```tracking_accuracy_mode``` can be set as:
+  - Standard: the tracker will use the current document.referrer values and campaign parameters of the page.
+If a user gives consent on the second page viewed (current document.referrer = ""), the source and campaign parameter values will be "".
+  - Enhanced: the tracker will save and update a temporary JavaScript cookie, storing the latest, not "" document.referrer values, session and campaign parameters.
+If a user gives consent on the second page viewed (current document.referrer = ""), the source and campaign parameter values will be taken from the cookie saved on the first page.

 Than checks:
   - If ```analytics_storage``` is equal to denied, the tag waits until consent is granted.
 If consent is granted (in the context of the same page), all pending tags will be fired.